yongsa-nut/TU_CN240_DataScience_671/README.md

 Office hours: TBA

-My room: No room until the building is finished renovating.
+My room: No room until the building is finished renovation.

 ## Course overview
 The course will introduce you to the world of data science.